ludepo/TSE-Python-Project/README.md

 # EXAM PROJECT PYTHON

-This project was realized as part of the Python class for EEE Master.
+This project was realized in November 2020 as part of the Python class for EEE Master.

 ## 1. Project description